Error-331/code_tests/docs/bible/links.md

 Children of Peace - November 15 (The ones who pursue peace are known as reflections of God's living love; Consider this truth when you are inundated with reasons to fight for your freedom rather than submit to the leadership and wisdom of Christ; Peace is not a weak person's aim; Pursuing peace shows you take the Word of God seriously);

+Inexpressible Goodness - November 16 (If our understanding of God's grace isn't astonishing in its generosity and goodness, we don't realize the fullness of it; God's love isn't his only limitless virtue; his grace never diminishes or ends; We should never venture to limit God's grace with the bounds of our experiences and limits);

 ## Gods help

 - It is never too much to ask God for help even if you find yourself asking repeatedly;